-Dr. Yichuan Pei has served as our chief credit officer since March 2017.
+Dr. Yichuan Pei has served as our chief credit officer since March 2017 and our chief risk officer since the third quarter of 2017.
 Prior to joining us, Dr. Pei served as vice general manager of Ping An Bank in Shanghai, China from October 2016 to February 2017 and as chief risk officer of Knowledge Decision Sciences in San Jose, California from September 2013 to September 2016.
 Previously, Dr. Pei served as senior or executive vice president at various banks in the United States, including Bank of America, JP Morgan Chase, Washington Mutual Bank, Providian Financial Services, and Fleet Boston Bank.
 Dr. Pei graduated with a bachelor of science degree from the University of Science and Technology of China, received a Ph.D. degree from the Johns Hopkins University in Baltimore, Maryland, and awarded a postdoctoral fellowship from Princeton University in Princeton, New Jersey.